 The typical reflective essay format features:

 This is the main part of the essay.
 It is a challenging section for many to write.
-Without caution, you can easily find yourself going on and on; even repeating yourself.
-This should be avoided at all costs because no one wants to read a long text that in reality is saying the same thing over and over.
+Without caution, you can easily find yourself going on and on, even repeating yourself.
+This should be avoided at all costs because no one wants to read a long text that, in reality, is saying the same thing over and over.
 Stay focused on what you really need to put across.
 This section should also not contain a narrative that is presented haphazardly.
 It should be systematic and coherent.
 It should summarize the experience, then explore its impact on your life and the lessons learned from it.
 Remember that the essay should give readers a glimpse into your personality and ability to deal with and adapt to different situations.

 You have presented the important information in the introduction and body sections.
-Thus, for the conclusion, you need to focus on presenting the points and lessons, in summary.
-Further, consider the effect on your skills and character, and what you might have done differently.
+Thus, for the conclusion, you need to focus on presenting the points and lessons in summary.
+Further, consider the effect on your skills and character and what you might have done differently.
 Most importantly, remember to exhibit reflection throughout the essay.

-Writing the Reflective Essay
+Reflective Essay Writing Process

 There’s an abundance of experiences that students can use in writing a reflective essay.
 Therefore, finding a topic shouldn’t be too difficult.
 The problem often arises when they sit down to write and can’t even put down the first few sentences.
 Here’s a guide on how to start a reflective essay.